Loathsome Life Lessons: 13 Unethical Hacks Not To Try. Ever. [Weird & Wonderful Web]

 Remember, kids, don’t try these at home, and if you do, we cannot be held responsible for your actions.

-Unethical Hacks is a fascinating little website created and run by the mysterious Michael Jaworski.
+Unethical Hacks (no longer available) is a fascinating little website created and run by the mysterious Michael Jaworski.
 It pulls together the best unethical hacks seen around the Internet.
 Some border on illegality, but most just use existing loopholes to make life that little bit easier.
 Because life is sometimes harder than it should be.

 The site is also seeking to poke fun at Rob Ford, the current Mayor of Toronto and